 In cases of extreme bad weather or any other unforeseen circumstances, it is sometimes necessary to close the Academy.
 It is the parent's responsibility to ensure that their child knows where to go, should this happen.
-It would be appreciated if you would complete the form in your child's Home / Academy Link Book so that we have an immediate record of the emergency arrangements you would prefer.
-Please inform us if these change at any time.

 Every possible effort is also made to inform parents of any early or unforeseen closure, by text, the Academy website and broadcasting a bulletin on Radio Kent (96.7FM), or by logging onto www.kentschoolclosures.co.uk.
 During bad weather, the Radio station gives details of schools closed after hourly news summaries, starting as early as 6am.
 If this Academy is not mentioned by the time the pupil usually sets off for the Academy then it is expected to be open.